konradzaba/konradzaba.github.io/_posts/2021-10-31-Monogame-and-XNA-performance-cheat-sheet-low-level.md

   - pc
 ---

 The last blog post (at least for now) concerning MonoGame performance deals with some general do’s and don’ts as well as a few techniques for low level optimization.
 These are applicable both to `Update()` and `Draw()` functions.
 Remember that these functions are executed in a loop dozens of times per second.
 That is a very different use case than other code portions.
 Please remember that you should never use low level optimization prematurely as it will occlude your source code.
-Unfortunately, highest performance possible does not get along with clear code.
+Unfortunately, highest performance possible sometimes does not get along with clear code.
 Always aim for a high quality design – make the code nice, modular and easily modifiable.
 Only when it’s complete and correct, check the performance – do not optimize until you know you need to.
 Hence, I will clearly mention below if I consider given technique being low level optimization.
-Some of the techniques given below might be blatantly obvious, however I still want to mention them as it is possible to forget even the easiest thing.
+Some of the techniques given below might be blatantly obvious, however I still want to mention them as in the heat of coding one may forget even the easiest thing.

 ## 1) Do not allocate unnecessary objects in loops

 This one may be very simple but please do remember that creating new objects in a loop inside functions such `Draw()` or `Update()` which are executed up to 60 times a second is an obvious performance hog.
 Not only it is slower, but it will force Garbage Collector to perform cleanup more often.
+This results in stuttering at seemingly random moments.
 The following code was creating severe hiccups in my case:

 ```c#